 Leather is a timeless material that is widely used by many people all around the world, but to opt for real leather is the main deal.
-Leather comes in many types, they differ in their grain, quality, appearance, and most of all price.
+Leather comes in many types, they differ in their grain, quality, appearance, and

 Faux leather vs real leather is a debate that everybody should hear about and know which one is better for them.
 There are some things to look for when you have a chance to opt for the better one.